diffusor/taketake/design/robust_file_copy.rst

 The actors get and send indexes into their input and output queues.
 These index into the array of FileInfo objects to coordinate processing.

+Under each step header, a => flow line describes the inputs and outputs to the current ``[actor]``, which is surrounded by square brackets.
+Before processing an index, the actor waits for all the inbound queues to have that index ready for getting.
+After processing the index, the actor puts that index into all its outbound queues.
+A terminal token is used to indicate that there are no more items to process.

 1. **setup**: *[global]* Determine wavs to process

    ``[setup] => listen,flacenc``